 Excellent user interface

 By default, Synology NAS doesn’t include the Surveillance Station app.
-It’s an easy fix: Log in the server’s web interface, run the Package Center, and install the app.
+It’s an easy fix: Log into the server’s web interface, run the Package Center, and install the app.
 It’s free.

 Live View: Allow you to view live footage of all cameras and perform any live actions with them.
 The live view doesn’t affect the recording.
 In other words, a camera still records (based on your settings) when you’re viewing its live feed.

 Timeline: View of recordings of previous days in a 24-hour timeframe.
-There’s also a neat search function for you to find videos of objects based on motions that take place at a particular part of a camera’s view.
+There’s also a neat search function for you to find videos of objects based on motions at a particular part of a camera’s view.

-IP Camera: Allows you to add cameras to the Surveillance Station and customize their settings.
+IP Camera: This allows you to add cameras to the Surveillance Station and customize their settings.

 Recordings: View recording of individual cameras.
 You can download a recording or export multiple recordings based on different parameters.

 Application Center: Allow access to a list of tens of other functions and apps to add even more features to the Surveillance Station.
-Among other things, there are links to download the Surveillance Station desktop and mobile apps that you can use instead of the web user interface.
+There are links to download the Surveillance Station desktop and mobile apps that you can use instead of the web user interface.

-Similar to the interface of the server itself, the Surveillance Station’s interface can handle multiple windows at a time, so, for example, you can do a live view as well as viewing the timeline footage at the same time.
+Similar to the server’s interface, the Surveillance Station’s interface can handle multiple windows at a time, so, for example, you can do a live view and view the timeline footage at the same time.